 ‘My company gives terrible gifts.’

 It’s rude to complain about a gift given in a social situation, but this is work, and the rules are different.
-Your company is sending gifts in the hope that it will increase staff morale and make people feel more connected to the company.
+Your leadership is sending gifts in the hope that it will increase staff morale and make people feel more connected to the company.
 If they’re failing at that (or, as is the case here, achieving the opposite), it’s useful for them to know.

 So yes, if you have some political capital to spend, speak up to whoever coordinates the gifts!
-You’d be doing the company a favor, and you could probably find co-workers who would be happy to speak up with you.
+You’d be doing the company a favor, and you could probably find co-workers who would be willing to speak up with you.
 Start by acknowledging that it’s hard, if not impossible, to find a gift that 70 people will all love.
-Then let them know that they’ve been sending gifts that are unused by a disproportionate number of your staff, and ask if they’d take feedback about what gifts would be most appreciated this year.
+Then let them know that they’ve been sending gifts that are unused by a disproportionate number of your staff and ask if they’d take feedback about what gifts would be most appreciated this year.
 (But if they don’t budge, please write back and share what they end up sending this year, because I am eager to know what they come up with next.)

 .